 The event was an opportunity to launch the education aspect of the region’s Street Smart Campaign.
 The campaign’s goals are to change driver and pedestrian behaviors and, as a result, reduce the number of cyclist and pedestrian deaths by doing the following:

-The Street Smart Campaign was established in 2002 and is supported by organizations like the District of Columbia’s District Department of Transportation, the Virginia Highway Safety Office, Maryland Motor Vehicle Administration and more.
+The Street Smart Campaign was established in 2002 and is supported by organizations like the District of Columbia’s District Department of Transportation and more.

 A study showed in 2014, more than 4,000 pedestrians and more than 7000 cyclists were killed in accidents across the nation.
 Approximately 65,000 pedestrians were injured in accidents.
 Last year, 69 pedestrians and three cyclists lost their lives in the Washington area.
 Due to the frighteningly high number of accidents, the Street Smart Campaign gave the following tips: